algor512/nuwm/README.md

 - Multiple desktop view
 - Window rules
-- True fullscreen
 - Increase/decrease number of master windows function
 - Log desktop info to stdout to be used by bars that work with stdin
+- Multiple monitors support
-- Multi monitos
+- EWMH support